peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Return Value

 This object.
-If "w" or "h" is 0, no path segments will be appended.
+If "w" or "h" is less than 0, no path segments will be appended.
 (Type: GraphicsPath)

 <a name='H3DU.GraphicsPath_bezierCurveTo'></a>
 ### H3DU.GraphicsPath#bezierCurveTo(x, y, x2, y2, x3, y3)